Fluffernuttersandwich/Better7D2DbyFNS/README.md

 https://www.wabbajack.org/

-Wabbajack will store multiple versions of itself on your system if you don't do housekeeping, so make sure you are launching the newest version...
+Wabbajack will store multiple versions of itself on your system if you don't do housekeeping, so make sure you are launching the _newest_ version.

 _*cough *cough, update the shortcut/pin on your taskbar._

 _If you are new to modding, please see the "Assumptions" section of this write up above, bullet point "H" for where/where-not-to store things when modding._

-### Step 4.
+### Step 3.
 Find the "Better 7D2D" by FNS Overhaul ModPack in the Wabbajack Gallery of ModLists.

 Search for the 7 Days to Die game in the Wabbajack Gallery Search.